Coupler Position Optimization and Channel Estimation for Flexible Coupler Antenna Aided Multiuser Communication: System Model

 where $\tilde{z}_m\in\mathbb C$ denotes the self-impedance of the $m$-th active antenna, $\overline{\mathbf z}_m(\mathbf p_m)\in\mathbb C^{N\times 1}$ collects the mutual impedances between this active antenna and its associated $N$ couplers, and $\hat{\mathbf Z}_m(\mathbf p_m)\in\mathbb C^{N\times N}$ denotes the mutual impedance matrix among these couplers.
 Under the above block-diagonal assumption, the overall mutual impedance matrix can be simplified to

 Let $X_{n,m}$ denote the load impedance at the port of the $n$-th coupler associated with the $m$-th active antenna.
-The diagonal load-impedance matrix connected to the $N$ couplers of the $m$-th FC antenna is given by \cite{kalis2014parasitic}
+The diagonal load-impedance matrix connected to the $N$ couplers of the $m$-th FCA is given by \cite{kalis2014parasitic}

 Let $s\in\mathbb C$ denote the transmit information symbol with zero mean and unit variance.
 Antenna current vector $\mathbf i$ is adopted as the equivalent transmit precoding (beamforming) vector, such that the radiated signal is given by $\mathbf i s$.
-For the $m$-th FC antenna, define $\mathbf v_{\mathrm C,m}\in\mathbb C^{N\times 1}$ as the port-voltage vector across the load impedances at the network side, and define the load-voltage drop along the direction of coupler current vector $\mathbf i_{\mathrm C,m}\in\mathbb C^{N\times 1}$.
+For the $m$-th FCA, define $\mathbf v_{\mathrm C,m}\in\mathbb C^{N\times 1}$ as the port-voltage vector across the load impedances at the network side, and define the load-voltage drop along the direction of coupler current vector $\mathbf i_{\mathrm C,m}\in\mathbb C^{N\times 1}$.
 By Kirchhoff's voltage law \cite{lara2015kirchhoff}, we have

 where $\mathcal M=\{1,2,\cdots,M\}$.
 Moreover, the port voltages and currents of the linear multi-port network obey the impedance relation \cite{5446312},

 Partitioning \eqref{eq:vZis} according to $\mathbf v = [\mathbf v_{\mathrm A}^{\mathrm T},\mathbf v_{\mathrm C}^{\mathrm T}]^{\mathrm T}$ and $\mathbf i = [\mathbf i_{\mathrm A}^{\mathrm T},\mathbf i_{\mathrm C}^{\mathrm T}]^{\mathrm T}$ and using \eqref{eq:Z_blockdiag} yield